A Country-by-country Guide to Europe's Reopening

 Currently, foreign citizens cannot fly into Austria from a non-Schengen area country.

 The easing of border restrictions comes after Austria reopened restaurants and museums on May 15, as well as hotels on May 29.
 Austria has also implemented a process to test hotel employees for the virus in an effort to assure tourists of a safe environment.

 Those flying into Vienna International Airport can undergo a COVID-19 test upon arrival to bypass the country’s mandatory two-week quarantine.

 Belarus requires any foreign citizens arriving in the country to either come with a negative COVID-19 test issued within 48 hours before arrival or quarantine for 14 days, according to the U.S. Embassy in Belarus.

 In addition, temperature screening measures are in place at Minsk National Airport and travelers entering Belarus are asked to tell border control officials if they have visited a country where COVID-19 is currently circulating.

-Belgium opened its borders for travel to and from the European Union, the UK, and Schengen countries Switzerland, Liechtenstein, Iceland, and Norway on June 15, according to the government.
+Belgium opened its borders for travel to and from the European Union, the UK, and Schengen countries Switzerland, Liechtenstein, Iceland, and Norway on June 15.
 Belgium requires travelers from outside the Schengen area to stay home for 14 days and practice social distancing, according to the U.S. Embassy in Belgium.